dagrons/dagrons.github.io/posts/components-state-machine-state-events-action.md

 in real world, all components runs on different thread, however it's not true in programming

 # Event

-Event handlers are actions registered on a event

 Understanding the capture phrase and bubble phrase of event passing, we can choose to register our event listener on the capture phrase or bubble phrase with the third optional parameter which is default to false(bubble)